-Antioch College is committed to supporting diversity including providing services for students with disabilities.
-The college actively continues support for students with disabilities through the Center for Academic Support Services, college staff, and college faculty.
+Antioch College is committed to supporting diversity in all of its manifestations.
+This includes providing services for students with disabilities.
+The college actively supports students with disabilities through the Center for Academic Support Services, college staff, and college faculty.

 Admission to Antioch College